michaelvl/oidc-oauth2-workshop/README.md

 The client also supports reading information from the protected resource (OAuth2).
-The protected resource will respond differently depending on whether the token contains the scope `api` or not.
+The protected resource will respond differently depending on whether the token contains the scope `http://localhost:5002/api` or not.
 The following example show usage without the `api` scope:

 > ![Step 4 API access](images/client-step4-api.png)